 At the time of the archaeological recording action the churchyard surrounding St Luke's church was enclosed by Grade II listed railings and gates of 19th-century date, with a further enclosed area to the north of Mitchell Street.
 The churchyard immediately surrounding the church was split into two areas - a northern and a southern churchyard.
 Most of the chest tombs were located in the northern churchyard.
 The Grade II Carlson tomb was located in the centre of the southern churchyard.
-Plane trees were planted along the perimeter and in the central area of the churchyard.
 A horse chestnut tree was situated on the north side opposite gate G1(N).
 A survey of upstanding extra-mural tombs was undertaken by architects Levitt Bernstein Associates.
 Numbers prefixed by GRN and GRS refer to this survey.
 Chest tombs that fell within the excavation area were also recorded by archaeologists.
 These describe both the above and below-ground structure of the tombs and brick shaft graves.
 The architect and archaeologist's surveys have been combined where appropriate.